siddhes93/helloworldcoin-java/README.md

 <h1><p align="center">helloworldcoin</p></h1>

 helloworldcoin is a 'helloworld' level cryptocurrency system.

+Give us a star, Give yourself a hope.
+We will Airdrop to the People who Star this project.
+The sooner star, The more helloworldcoin Get.

 if you know java , [helloworldcoin-java](https://github.com/helloworldcoin/helloworldcoin-java) ;
 if you know cpp , [helloworldcoin-cpp](https://github.com/helloworldcoin/helloworldcoin-cpp) ;
 if you know go , [helloworldcoin-go](https://github.com/helloworldcoin/helloworldcoin-go) .
 <br/><br/><br/>

 ## Demo